Technogeezer50/esd2iso/README.md

 # Other

-## What if I find a bug or need help?
+## What if I find a bug?

 If you find an problem/bug with esd2iso, please open an issue.
 I will review any issue that's opened but response time is not guaranteed.

 If you find any issues with the utility's documentation, please open that as an issue and I'll correct/clarify the issue.
-However, I have limited bandwidth to respond to requests for assistance on how to use the utility.
-This utility is designed for more advanced users that are comfortable with using UNIX shells and command-line utilities.
-If you're not comfortable with that, then you may wish to consider tools like CrystalFetch (https://github.com/TuringSoftware/CrystalFetch) to build your Windoww 11 ARM ISO.

 The utility is written as a bash shell script.
 If you're fluent in bash shell programming you can probably find out what's going wrong.